Freq.Questions

 Established professionals will often spray weedkillers to clear sites.
 For safety, these contractors are required by law to possess spraying certificates including PA1.
 So if by coincidence someone's pet dies or someone gets ill after spraying a herbicide in your garden or treating your lawn, a professional will be able to prove they have done things correctly.

 2/ Check they are qualified or have proof of competence.
 Why should you take a big chance risking your money, if they haven't invested in their own competence?
-RHS qualifications and show awards are a good competence indicator due to strict assessment.
+RHS qualifications and show awards are a good competence indicator due to strict assessment, but remember quality is often hidden in thorough preparation.

 3/ Remember anybody can buy a good advert and some Trade Bodies seldom monitor standards fully, or assess competency properly.